- 2 comments

 - Aerolineas Argentinas is one of the most reputable and reasonably priced airlines offering the most flight options.

-- IGU airport (Brazil) is closer to Iguazu Falls than the Argentine airport IGR.
-You can take a bus for about USD 25 – 30* from IGU straight to the park entrance.
-Remember to check if you need to a visa before you fly into Brazil.
+- IGU Airport (Brazil) is closer to Iguazu Falls than the Argentine airport IGR.
+You can take a bus for about USD 25 – 30 from IGU straight to the park entrance.
+Remember to check if you need a visa before you fly into Brazil.

 - A 9-hour sightseeing tour of the Argentine and Brazilian sides of the falls includes visits to multiple viewpoints, light trekking in the Iguazu National Park, and hotel pick-up and drop-off.

-- Two-day tours are worth it to enjoy more of the hiking and trekking trails around the falls.
+- Two-day tours of Iguazu Falls allow you to enjoy more of the hiking and trekking trails around the falls.
 It also includes more adventurous activities like rappelling and ziplining.

 There are many ways to explore and experience Iguazu Falls.
-Whether you go by bus, plane, or organized tour, if you visit Argentina, you must make time to see one of South America’s biggest attractions.
+Whether you go by bus, plane, or organized tour, if you are on a trip to Argentina, you must make time to see one of South America’s biggest attractions.
 For detailed information on a customized tour of Argentina, get in touch with our local travel experts in Argentina.
 Get a tailor-made tour from Buenos Aires to Iguazu falls based on your Argentina itinerary.